 - 12.2 Personal data should not be retained for longer than necessary.
 The length of time over which personal data should be retained will depend upon the circumstances, including the reasons why the personal data was obtained.
 Staff should follow our Data Retention Procedure, which sets out the relevant retention period.
-Where there is any uncertainty, staff should consult the DPO. - 12.3 Personal data that is no longer required will be deleted permanently from our systems and any hard copies will be destroyed securely.
+Where there is any uncertainty, staff should speak with the Corporate Services and HR Manager. - 12.3 Personal data that is no longer required will be deleted permanently from our systems and any hard copies will be destroyed securely.